 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
-Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
+Canadian Gunners operated field guns, horse artillery and anti-aircraft guns.
 The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

-Two Canadian field batteries served in the North Russia Intervention (1918-1919).
+Three Canadian field batteries supported anti-communist forces in North Russia and Siberia (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).

 The Inter-War Years 1919-1939

-Canada's Permanent Force shrunk during the interwar period.
-The Permanent Force represented the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.
+Canada's Permanent Force shrank during the interwar period.
+The Permanent Force included the RCHA Brigade (A, B and C Batteries), a medium battery, coastal batteries, and artillery schools.